survivejs/webpack-book/manuscript/extending/02_plugins.md

 ## Understanding Compiler and Compilation

 `apply` receives webpack's compiler as a parameter.
-Printing reveals more:
+Adjust as below:

 **plugins/demo-plugin.js**